azamsharp/azamsharp.github.io/_posts/2022-06-30-environment-object-view-model.md

 ## Slicing the Global State

-Another problem is that each view that is dependent on the @EnvironmentObject AppState will render again when any value in the global state changes.
+Another problem, which is unrelated to the earlier problem we discussed is that each view that is dependent on the @EnvironmentObject AppState will render again when any value in the global state changes.
 This is expected but sometimes the view does not care about a particular global state value.
 Let's take a look at a simple example.
 We have updated our AppState to include a ```isAuthenticated``` boolean flag as shown below:

 ```swift
 class AppState: ObservableObject {